-- (a) Base Offense Level (Apply the Greatest): - (1) 24, if the defendant committed any part of the instant offense subsequent to sustaining at least two felony convictions of either a crime of violence or a controlled substance offense; - (2) 20, if the defendant committed any part of the instant offense subsequent to sustaining one felony conviction of either a crime of violence or a controlled substance offense; - (3) 16, if the defendant (A) was a prohibited person at the time the defendant committed the instant offense; or (B) knowingly distributed explosive materials to a prohibited person; or - (4) 12, otherwise. - (b) Specific Offense Characteristics
+- (a) Base Offense Level (Apply the Greatest): - (1) 24, if the defendant committed any part of the instant offense subsequent to sustaining at least two felony convictions of either a crime of violence or a controlled substance offense; - (2) 20, if the defendant committed any part of the instant offense subsequent to sustaining one felony conviction of either a crime of violence or a controlled substance offense; - (3) 18, if the defendant was convicted under 18 U.S.C. § 842(p)(2); - (4) 16, if the defendant (A) was a prohibited person at the time the defendant committed the instant offense; or (B) knowingly distributed explosive materials to a prohibited person; or - (5) 12, otherwise.

+(b) Specific Offense Characteristics